All Episodes

 You belong in a monastery.

-Leave the radio show, go to a monastery.
+Leave the radio show.

-You want purity, you want purity and all this.
+You want purity and all this.

 I am having more fun reading these emails.